 14 CFR Part 139 requires airports to maintain specific Aircraft Rescue and Fire Fighting capability — staffing levels, equipment readiness, response time requirements, and training certifications.
 These requirements are not optional and they are not forgiving.
 An airport that cannot demonstrate compliance on the day the FAA inspector arrives has a problem that does not resolve quickly.

 Every ARFF officer's certification status and renewal dates — different for each officer and each certification type.
 Every piece of equipment's maintenance status and readiness classification.
 Every drill date, every mutual aid agreement, and when each was last tested.
-All of this in spreadsheets, if it is tracked at all.
+All of this is often tracked in spreadsheets, based on DWU observations (2019–2024).

 XI.
 Government Relations and Community Affairs: The Commitments No One Is Tracking